Dhruvrajsinh21/Kafka_POC/README.md

 # kafka POC

 This is a Proof of Concept (POC) for integrating Apache kafka with Streamlit to demonstrate real-time data streaming.
 In this setup, I created a producer that generates logs, and through the Streamlit consumer app, we can monitor the logs live.

+## Below are the steps for setting up and running the Kafka POC app locally.

 ## 1. Downloading and Setting Up kafka

 - Visit the Apache kafka website and download the latest Kafka binary.
 - Extract the downloaded Kafka package to your preferred directory.